Anyone can nominate an individual or group in any category.

 - For other swims performed outside of known organisations, private, professional or cause-related, nominees must provide evidence of the swim through creditable observers with clear details of costume or any other practices out of the norm of traditional open solo swims.

-Contributors to the Sport of Marathon Swimming as a(n) administrator, official, coach, inspirational, special needs, pilot, water safety, organiser, support personnel, clubs, organisations.
+Contributors to the Sport of Marathon Swimming as a(n) administrator, official, coach, inspirational, special needs, pilot, water safety, organizer, support personnel, clubs, organisations.
 These are the dedicated personnel that assist in various functions to support and develop the sport of Marathon Swimming.
 Their contribution should be made over a period of years, and be truly outstanding.

 Drug Test: IMSHOF Nominees who have failed a drug test by WADA or an authorized WADA body will not be considered for IMSHOF induction.